 Parents Against Student Debt

 Since 2012, students have had to swallow eye-watering tuition fees and sky-high interest rates on their loans, leaving many of them with around £50,000 of debt that they will have to pay back over the next 30 years.
-The government is now making students going into higher education from 2023/24 pay back their loans for… Read more »
+From September 2023, the loan term has been extended by another decade for 40 years.
+That means… Read more »

 Find out more